sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Here’s the rule for functions.
 It’s almost as simple as variables, except for one extra bit of wiggle room: you can backwards-compatibly change a function into a variable with the same name and type.
 You can’t go in the other direction, though.
 You can’t change a variable to a function, because someone may have assigned to the variable, and you can’t assign to a function.

-Now, the part about the type signatures corresponding seems clear enough, but there’s something important going on there.
+Now, the part about the type signatures corresponding seems clear enough, but there's something important going on there.
 The rule precludes something that you really want to do sometimes.
 And that is to change a function’s signature in a call-compatible way, a way that won’t break any callers.

-For example, you could add a variadic argument to the end of a function that didn’t have one.
+For example, you could add a variadic argument to the end of a function that didn't have one.
 That won’t break callers.
 Any call to the function that compiles with the old signature will pass exactly one integer argument, so it will compile with the new signature.

 But the tool considers that a breaking change, because it will break any code that depends on the function signature, like this one.
-The assignment compiles when the function had the old signature, but it doesn’t with the new signature—the old and new signatures are not assignment compatible.
+The assignment compiles when the function had the old signature, but it doesn't with the new signature—the old and new signatures are not assignment compatible.
 The Go spec says that signatures must be identical for an assignment to succeed.

 You might find the tool’s judgment here too strict.
 You might be okay with breaking those uses of your function.
 You might have warned your clients to avoid assigning the function to a variable or passing it as an argument.
 That’s fine!
 (I mean, it’s not fine in my opinion, but let’s pretend it is.)
 If so, feel free to ignore the tool when it complains.
 It’s a sign, not a cop.
 But be prepared for your users to complain.